Sundy Best: 2014: Bring Up the Sun and Salvation City

 Bring Up the Sun was released on March 10, 2014.
 The album reached No. 11 on the Billboard Top Country Albums chart and No. 70 on the Billboard 200 in its debut week, with 5,000 copies sold in the U.S. for the week.

 Their third album Salvation City premiered on Rolling Stone on December 1, 2014, and was released for sales on December 2, 2014.
 The album debuted on the Top Country Albums chart at No.22.

-On March 8, 2018, Jamerson announced on Facebook that the duo had broke up and that he would pursue his own project, performing as a solo artist and as part of The Jamersons with his brothers and sister.
+On March 8, 2018, Jamerson announced on Facebook that the duo had broken up and that he would pursue his own project, performing as a solo artist and as part of The Jamersons with his brothers and sister.
 In October 2020, the duo announced via their Facebook page that they would be reuniting, which Bentley subsequently confirmed in conversation with a reporter.